Shopify & E-commerce

 • Chatbots for real-time customer service

-For more insight into AI applications, check out our article on AI marketing strategies for 2025.
+For more insight into AI applications, see our article on AI marketing strategies for 2026.

 — Tim Cook, CEO Apple